Nonlocal Optimized Schwarz Methods for time-harmonic electromagnetics: Numerical experiments

 \section{Numerical experiments}

 We present now a sequence of numerical experiments supporting the previous analysis and illustrating a few features of the novel approach.

 In all our test cases we consider a transmission problem either in a disk (in 2D) or in a ball (in 3D).
-We set \(\bF\equiv 0\) and consider a source that comes from an inhomogeneous condition on the exterior boundary which corresponds to an incoming plane wave.
-The propagation medium is always considered homogeneous with coefficients \(\mu\equiv\epsilon\equiv\eta\equiv 1\), except in Section~\ref{sec:num_heterogeneity} where we consider a medium with varying coefficients \(\epsilon\) and \(\mu\).
-We consider the two transmission operators that were described in Section~\ref{sec:inductance} (except in Section~\ref{sec:num_pie} where an alternative to the Schur complement approach is also considered).
-While this is not a requirement, for the simplicity of the implementation, the Schur complement based inductance is constructed in our experiments with \(\Omega'=\Omega\).
+We set \(\bJ\equiv 0\) and consider a source that comes from an inhomogeneous condition on the exterior boundary \(\eta \bJ_\sigma = \bn\times [\bE^{\mathrm{inc}}\times \bn] - \eta\,\bH^{\mathrm{inc}}\times\bn\) where \((\bE^{\mathrm{inc}},\bH^{\mathrm{inc}})\) corresponds to an incoming plane wave i.e.\ \(\bE^{\mathrm{inc}} = \mathbf{x} \mapsto \hat{\mathbf{y}}e^{\imath\kappa \mathbf{x} \cdot \hat{\mathbf{x}}}\) with \((\hat{\mathbf{x}}, \hat{\mathbf{y}})\) the unit vectors in cartesian coordinates.
+The propagation medium is always considered homogeneous with coefficients \(\mu_r\equiv\epsilon_r\equiv\eta_r\equiv 1\), except in Section~\ref{sec:num_heterogeneity} where we consider a medium with varying coefficients \(\epsilon_r\) and \(\mu_r\).
+We consider the two transmission matrices that were described in Section~\ref{sec:transmission} (except in Section~\ref{sec:num_pie} where an alternative to the Schur complement approach is also considered).
+In Section~\ref{sec:num_pie}, the extended skeleton is chosen to be \(\Skel=\EdgeStar\) (see Figure~\ref{FigSkeleton}(a)) while in the subsequent numerical tests it also includes edges of multiplicity one on the physical boundary \(\partial\Omega\) (see Figure~\ref{FigSkeleton}(c)).
+While this is not a requirement, for the simplicity of the implementation, the Schur complement based transmission matrix is constructed in most of our experiments with \(\Omega'=\Omega\).
+The only exception to this rule is the results given at the end of Section~\ref{sec:num_pie} where we specifically studied an alternative, namely a much smaller region in the vicinity of the interfaces.

-We will present some results where Problem~\eqref{SkeletonFormulation} is solved using either a damped Richardson iteration scheme (with relaxation parameter \(r=1/2\)) or a restarted GMRES algorithm (with a restart every \(20\) iterations).
+We will present some results where Problem~\eqref{SkeletonFormulation} is solved using either a damped Richardson iteration scheme (with relaxation parameter \(r=1/2\)) or a restarted \textsc{gmres} algorithm (with a restart every \(20\) iterations except in Section~\ref{sec:num_pie} where it is every \(5\) iterations).
 All numerical errors reported (including the relative error represented in convergence histories) are computed between the exact discrete solution of the original (undecomposed) linear system and the volume broken solutions computed at each iteration of the iterative solvers.
 The norm used is the \(\kappa\)-dependent energy norm which corresponds to the following \(\bfH(\bfcurl)\) norm \(\|\cdot\|^2 := \|\cdot\|^2_{\mathbf{L}^{2}} + \kappa^{-2}\|\bfcurl \cdot\|^2_{\mathbf{L}^{2}}\).

 The numerical results were obtained using in-house demonstration codes built to test the approach.
 Meshes were obtained using \textsc{Gmsh}~\cite{Geuzaine2009} and (unless specified otherwise) partitioned using the automatic graph partitioner \textsc{Metis}~\cite{Karypis1999}.
 The code is mainly sequential (the inherent parallel nature of the algorithm is not exploited) and is of proof-of-concept nature.
 For these reasons, no run times will be reported and we compare different methods with respect to iteration counts only.
 One shall bear in mind though that the cost per iteration is different for each method.